 - ¾ yard of Robert Kaufman’s 8 oz Denim in Black Washed.

 - 3 yards of Purl Soho’s Sangle Cotton Webbing in Natural

-- 2 yards of Purl Soho’s Bamboo Bias Tape in Navy
+- 2 yards of Purl Soho’s Bias Tape in Indigo

 - A 110-yard spool of Gutermann’s Cotton Thread in color 1040.
 This is the Webbing Thread.